LuckQuack/acode-plugin-docs/docs/advanced-apis/lsp.md

 ### `defineServer(options)`

-Convenience helper for local bridge-backed servers.
+Convenience helper for local bridge-backed servers (and worker-backed servers when combined with a custom runtime).

 Supported fields: